AshinSMathew/RockPaperScissor/README.md

 Clone this repository to your local machine.

-Run the rock_paper_scissors.py file in your terminal.
+Run the ROCK PAPER SCISSOR.py file in your terminal.

 Follow the prompts to make your choices.